 Great question!
 I still remember the first time my mother took me to that theatre when I was a young girl.
 We saw the film “Mermaids” starring Cher and Christina Ricci.
 I still remember there being a wishing well with goldfish in the front lobby.

-The Griffon featured many films which were accompanied by a live piano player and/or orchestra.
+The Griffin featured many films which were accompanied by a live piano player and/or orchestra.
 There were also live stage shows including vaudeville acts along with orchestras, symphonies, minstrel groups, plays, novelty dance performances, ballet groups and comedians.
 They also had rather interesting events such as in 1928 they held as the Long Hair Contest held in 1928, where the winner was awarded $25.00

 A historic event occurred on June 12, 1918 when 4 reels of film caught fire.
 It took firemen 4 chemical fire extinguishers to put out the blaze, but the orchestra continued to play through the incident, assisting in dispelling any chaos that may have broken out among guests.